cleanweb-uk/cleanweb-uk.github.com/source/index.markdown

 <p>We are <strong>Cleanweb UK</strong>, a non-profit group dedicated to raising the profile of the cleanweb movement in the UK.</p>

 <div class='well'>
-  Cleanweb is where cleantech meets the cloud; where sustainability meets social media.
+  Cleanweb addresses resource and sustainability challenges with connected information technology
 </div>

 <p>We have a big problem to solve, and the web is the fastest-moving tool we have.Whether you're building energy monitoring systems, helping people network around local food, or making the web itself greener,